Home Inspection VS Appraisal

 * Ceilings, Walls, Floors, Steps, Railings… * Counters and cabinets * Doors and windows * Insulation and Ventilation

 * Ventilation of attics and foundation attics * Venting systems and fans

 * Dishwashers, ovens, ranges, disposals, and microwaves

 A few things need to be remembered.
 A home inspector will spend several hours on site going through their list inspecting items whereas an appraiser might spend about an half of an hour on site and several hours in the office collecting data and creating reports.
-Both a home inspection and appraisal reports are visual and are nondestructive.
+Furthermore, Both a home inspection and appraisal reports are visual and are nondestructive.
 Both appraisers and home inspectors should break items or move items to do their jobs.